elzurdo/elzurdo.github.io/index.markdown

 ![image]({{ site.url }}/assets/bayes_tunbridge_wells.jpg){:width="200"}

-As of August 2024 I've started crafting technical articles on [my Medium page](https://eyal-kazin.medium.com/).
-The main themes so far are Causality and Information Theory.
-I recommend start with these and see links within:
+As of August 2024 I've started to craft technical articles on [my Medium page](https://eyal-kazin.medium.com/).
+The main theme so far is statistics and application in data science and machine learning.
+For the keen I recommend start with these and see links within:

 * ➡️ [Start Asking Your Data “Why?” — A Gentle Intro To Causality](https://bit.ly/start-ask-why-medium): *A beginner’s guide to thinking beyond correlations.*